All the Republicans running for president in 2024, explained

 Still, it’s been a tough primary so far for anyone who’s not Trump.
 The former president, who announced his candidacy in November, has been increasingly dominant in polling.
-His closest competitor, DeSantis, is trailing him by more than 30 percentage points on average as of mid-June.
+His closest competitor, Florida Gov. Ron DeSantis, is trailing him by more than 30 percentage points on average as of late June.
+Candidates need at least 1 percent support in the polls, as well as to meet fundraising thresholds, in order to qualify for the first GOP debate in August.

 Besides Trump and DeSantis, no other candidate has received double-digit support in recent weeks.
 But it’s fairly early in the 2024 cycle, and those numbers could change as candidates consolidate donors, attract endorsements, and expand their campaigns.